-IASCL will conduct a self-monitoring activity of its environmental operations, and will regularly submit its Self-Monitoring Report (SMR) to the DENR.
-An initial Environmental Monitoring Plan (EMoP) is presented in Table 6-1.
+IASCL will conduct self-monitoring activity of its environmental operations, and will regularly submit its Self-Monitoring Report (SMR) to the DENR.
+An initial Environmental Monitoring Plan (EMoP) is presented in Table 6-1 that will be implemented by the Proponent during the different phases of the proposed Project.
 This EMoP follows Annex 2-20 of the DAO 2003-30.
 The plan is largely indicative and will be refined during project implementation.